 Cacao Practitioner Training

-Online - Dates to be confirmed
+Online - 2025 Dates to be confirmed

-Our Signature Embodied Immersion into Cacao Ritual
+Our Signature Cacao Ceremony Immersion

 Cacao is an ancestral medicinal plant which has been used by indigenous cultures of the Americas since over three millennia.
 Join Cacao medicine carrier Shadi Terra for 5 weeks of guided transformative journey and find your own deep connection with the powerful teacher plant of Cacao.